JackofSpades707/JackofSpades707/README.md

   code: [Python, JavaScript, Bash, Go, SQL, HTML, CSS],
   interests: ["linux", "pypy", "cython", "xonsh", "vim", "frida", "fullstack", "docker", "qemu"],
   favoriteDistro: "Arch Linux",
-  funFact: "Did you know you can use qemu on linux paired with a PCI passthrough to have ~98% native speed with gaming using a VM with qemu?",
+  funFact: "Did you know you can use qemu on linux paired with a PCI passthrough to have ~98% native speed with gaming using a VM?",
   quirk: "My terminal feels like 127.0.0.1 to me <3",
   contactMe: {
     "discord": "JackofSpades#3057",